MarkVincent7/loads-of-love-scheduler/replit.md

 - Enhanced confirmation emails to specify "3 loads of laundry for free" service offering
 - Added duplicate cancel buttons at top and bottom of emails for better accessibility
 - Added rich links to registration dashboard contact information for direct email and phone actions
+- Added tabs to registration management: "Upcoming Events" and "Past Events" for better organization
+- Events automatically transition to past events after all time slots conclude
+- Modified duplicate registration logic to allow multiple registrations from same browser with different personal information
+- Duplicate check now requires exact match of both email AND phone (full registrations) or just email (waitlist only)

 **July 24, 2025**
 - Fixed registration display issue in admin dashboard